 Gavin smiled and shut the door firmly, but gently, then bent to pick up her bag from the sidewalk and place it carefully in the trunk of the car.

 They drove silently for the twenty-seven minutes it took to arrive outside the small apartment building.
-Here, she shared a three bedroom rent-controlled apartment home with her grandmother for the past twenty-seven years.
+Here, she shared a three-bedroom rent-controlled apartment home with her grandmother for the past thirteen years.

 She waited only a couple of minutes until Gavin opened the door for her and she climbed out, taking her bag from his hands and then silently entering the building and taking the elevator up to the top floor.

 After stepping out of the elevator, Bronte turned to the right and walked a few steps down the hallway to her door.
+She stared at the navy-blue color that her grandma had insisted was stylish for an apartment door.
+She didn’t want to go in and be reminded that her grandmother was gone, but there was no escape.
 She punched in the door code and pressed down on the handle after she heard the beep and click of the latch.